sisl/PLite.jl/README.md

 # PLite.jl

-PLite is a Julia-based modeling system for Markov decision processes.
+PLite, pronounced "polite,"<sup>[1](#footenote1)</sup> is a Julia-based modeling system for Markov decision processes.
 PLite turns Julia into a modeling language, allowing the stochastic problem to be specified using standard Julia expression syntax.

 ## Problem definition